 - Reviewing bills

 Who are construction managers?
 Some construction managers are licensed architects.
 Many are former or current general contractors.
-Some offer a hybrid service where they act more-or-less act like a general contractor, but work for an hourly or flat fee rather than make their money by adding overhead and profit into their bid.
+Some offer a hybrid service where they act more-or-less act like a general contractor, providing some of the general carpentry work, but work for an hourly or flat fee rather than adding overhead and profit into their bid.
 In this scenario, you, the owner would see the subcontractors’ bids, choose who to hire, and contract directly with the subs.

-If you go this route, get as much done as you can with subcontractors, and pay for the rest with a fixed-price contract, or a time-and-materials (cost-plus) basis with a guaranteed maximum.
+If you work with a hybrid-type contract, get as much done as you can with subcontractors, and pay for the rest with a fixed-price contract, or a cost-plus (time-and-materials) contract with a guaranteed maximum.
 As an owner, you will want the general carpentry costs to be controlled, as with other subcontracts.

 If you want to be your own general contractor, but don’t have extensive construction experience or do not have the time to supervise the construction, then hiring a construction manager may make sense.
 A good construction manager can be your eyes and ears on the job site, troubleshoot job-site issues, and keep everyone honest.
 Jobs that rely heavily on subcontractor work, but also require a good deal of coordination on the job site are good candidates for construction managers.